alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 geolocalized to several areas of a country, or trying to get clicks and downloads from targeted users.
 Our customers value having that much traffic available.
-We use increasingly sophisticated algorithms to sift through this traffic and find where our campaigns work best.
+We use increasingly sophisticated algorithms to sift through those bid requests and find where our campaigns work best.

 About a year ago we were using 40 frontend servers